-- c) Property, plant and equipment (continued) - iii) Depreciation (continued)
+- c) Property, plant and equipment (Cont'd.) - iii) Depreciation (Cont'd.)

-The principal annual rates of depreciation for the property, plant and equipment are as follows:
+The principal annual rates of depreciation for the property, plant and equipment are as follows: - iv) Derecognition

 Rate (%)

 Building 2

 Computers, furniture and fittings, office and workshop

-equipment and air conditioners 10 - 30
+equipment and air-conditioners 10 - 30

 Motor vehicles 20